jj1bdx/oueees-202106-public/README.md

 Talk topics included but not limited to:

 * 00: Intro (self introduction)
-* 01: Latency and Laws of Physics
+* 01: Latency and laws of physics
 * 02: Centralized communication
 * 03: Multiplexing
 * 04: Packet switching